Development Practitioners Lecture Series

 Lorna Jean Edmonds

-The Ohio University Vice Provost for Global Affairs spoke to the IDS students about international development and her work during a lecture in February 2014.
+The Ohio University Vice Provost for Global Affairs spoke to the IDS students about international development and her work.
+Dr. Edmonds also serves as the Director of the Center for International Studies.

 Mr. Dan MacBrayer (class of 2009) spoke to the current IDS students about his educational and career experiences in the development arena.
 His wide range of past job positions has afforded him a great deal of experience from working with for-profit development agencies, to the government, and non profit work.
 He served as a Peace Corps Volunteer in Georgia from 2001-2003 and has since then been involved in a myriad of programs there.
 Mr. MacBrayer held a Fulbright Fellowship Research position with Transparency International in Georgia where he looked at issues of identity in relation to displacement.
 He also worked as Program Manager for the World Vision Georgia’s Abkhazia Program.
 Mr. MacBrayer was employed with Chemonics for a short time before moving to a position with the State Department serving as a program officer for a foreign exchange program.
 Currently, he works for the National Cancer institute as the Liaison for International Partnerships.
 He manages partnerships for a global research cooperative, and thoroughly enjoys his work.
 During his presentation, Mr. MacBrayer urged the students to find a workplace that provides a good work-life balance, and a positive atmosphere that fits with their needs as professionals.
 He also advised the students to keep learning and challenging themselves after their degree is finished at Ohio University.